 Primary Care Physician (PCP) - Your Primary Care Physician is the doctor you see first for most health problems.
 He or she makes sure you get the care you need to keep you healthy.
 Your PCP may talk with other doctors and health care providers about your care and refer you to them.
-Your PCP must get approval in advance from the plan before you see a network provider listed as a pain management specialist in your Provider Directory.
-All other care from network specialists in your selected Provider System does not require referrals.
+Care from network specialists in your selected Provider System does not require referrals.
 See Chapter 3, Section 2.1 for information about Primary Care Physicians.